constexpr Constructors and Literal Types

 Introduction

-In the previous chapter, we discussed constexpr variables and constexpr functions, but all the examples were limited to scalar types—integers, floating-point numbers, and pointers, which are "primitive" types.
-You might ask: can we use custom classes at compile time too?
-For example, constructing a complex number object at compile time, or calculating a date at compile time, and then using it directly at runtime?
+In the previous chapter, we discussed constexpr variables and constexpr functions, but all the examples were limited to scalar types—primitives like integers, floating-point numbers, and pointers.
+You might ask: Can I use custom classes at compile time too?
+For example, constructing a complex number object at compile time, or calculating a date in advance and using it directly at runtime?

 The answer is yes, but with a prerequisite: your type must be a "literal type."
-This concept sounds a bit academic, but it is essentially a checklist of constraints that allows the compiler to understand and manipulate a type at compile time.
-In this chapter, we will clarify what literal types are, how to add constexpr constructors to custom types, and how these restrictions were gradually relaxed after C++14.
+This concept sounds a bit academic, but it is essentially a checklist of constraints that allows the compiler to understand and manipulate types during compilation.
+In this chapter, we will clarify what a literal type is, how to add constexpr constructors to custom types, and how these restrictions were gradually relaxed in C++14 and later.

-The name "literal type" is indeed a bit confusing.
-It is not the same thing as a "literal" (like 42, "hello").
-A literal type refers to a type that satisfies specific constraints—the compiler can fully construct, manipulate, and destroy objects of this type at compile time.
+The name "literal type" can be confusing.
+It is not the same as a "literal" (like 42 or 3.14).
+A literal type refers to a type that satisfies specific constraints—the compiler can fully construct, manipulate, and destroy objects of this type during compilation.

-Specifically, for a type to be a literal type, it must meet the following conditions: scalar types (arithmetic types, pointers, references, enumerations) are naturally literal types and require no extra effort; for class types, it needs to have a constexpr constructor (at least one, which can be a copy or move constructor), all non-static data members must themselves be literal types or arrays of literal types, and its destructor must either be trivial or, after C++20, constexpr.
+Specifically, a type is a literal type if it meets the following conditions: scalar types (arithmetic types, pointers, references, enumerations) are naturally literal types and require no extra effort; for class types, it needs to have a constexpr constructor (at least one, which can be a copy or move constructor), all non-static data members must themselves be literal types (or arrays thereof), and its destructor must either be trivial or, since C++20, constexpr.

-In plainer terms: the compiler needs to fully understand the memory layout and initial values of this type at compile time, without requiring runtime dynamic allocation, virtual function table lookups, or complex destruction logic.
+In plain terms: the compiler needs to fully understand the memory layout and initial value of this type at compile time, without requiring runtime dynamic allocation, virtual function table lookups, or complex destruction logic.

 struct Point {